-The Earth’s surface is a major source of heat loss, so you may want to invest in an insulated sleeping pad if you are expecting bitter conditions.
+The Earth’s surface is a significant source of heat loss.
+You should invest in an insulated sleeping pad if you are expecting freezing conditions.

 When it comes to sleeping bags, each one has a temperature rating, but the number can sometimes be misleading.

-Take for example a 30 ℉ sleeping bag: this rating means that the average person will sleep comfortable down to 30 ℉, assuming they are wearing long underwear and utilizing a sleeping pad.
+For example, a 30 ℉ rated sleeping bag.
+This rating means that the average person will sleep comfortably down to 30 ℉.
+Assuming they are wearing long underwear and utilizing a sleeping pad.

 Each company usually offers a liner that traps heat that your body radiates at night.